 Many people mistakenly think pollination depends solely on bees.
 In fact, many insects play an important role (you can find out more about this important topic in our short course on Bees and Pollination).

-It’s absolutely fascinating trying to figure out what sort of bugs you’ve got, and there’s some great online resources these days to help, like the CSIRO website.
-There’s also some fantastic apps available, just check out the app store on your smartphone for these.
+It’s absolutely fascinating trying to figure out what sort of bugs you’ve got, and there are some great online resources these days to help, like the CSIRO website.
+There are also some fantastic apps available, just check out the app store on your smartphone for these.

 However, identification is much less important than the fact that you have lots of biodiversity in your garden.
 In short, the more different types of bugs you can count, the healthier your garden is.

 We often get questions from people who have noticed bugs or insects on their fruit or trees, and are wondering if they should get rid of them, and if so how?

 That’s not our approach at all!

 In a healthy, biodiverse system there should be literally thousands of different types of insects around.
 They all play a part in an incredibly complex system that will generally keep itself in balance.
 The key is not to interfere with it.